turingschool/backend-curriculum-site/module3/lessons/seeding_data_efficiently.md

 ## Lecture: Why Seeding Data Efficiently Matters

 * Setting up each record by hand takes too much initial time
-* This Approach Makes Maintenance difficult (each migration creates work)
-* The nightmare seed file -- we've probably all seen the 300+ line seed file
+* The nightmare seed file -- we've probably all seen or will see the 300+ line seed file
 * Problems of seeding generally stem from doing too much manual / hard-coded work
-* We should treat our seed file as just another piece of code
+* We should treat our seed file as just another piece of code (OO)
 * Use methods as abstractions for common operations
 * Use libraries to generate data we need (often randomized data to simulate real users)
 * Use Rails / ActiveRecord idioms to pre-fill relationships in a straightforward way